 -

-Class 12 marksheet and certificate (for Constable) / Graduation degree (for SI).
+Class 12 certificate and marksheet (Constable) / Graduation degree (SI)

 -

-Caste certificate — SC/ST/OBC (central government format, current year for OBC NCL).
+Caste certificate — SC/ST/OBC NCL in central government format, current financial year for OBC NCL

 -